 Here is a list of street photography tips that we have curated for you to get started.

 1. Use the Lines and the Curves and the Natural Shapes

 Street photos are about drawing attention to the subject which might be something in the middle of a lot of clutter.

-It may not be obvious what the subject of the photo is if there is nothing that is guiding the viewer’s attention towards it.
+It may not be obvious what the subject of the photo is if there is nothing that is guiding the viewer’s attention toward it.

 A lot of photographers use lines, to draw attention to the subject.

 Sometimes those lines can be straight, sometimes those can be curved.
-But the idea is simple – you need something to draw attention towards the subject of the photos.
+But the idea is simple – you need something to draw attention toward the subject of the photos.

 A tram line for example is an excellent example of a leading line that can help you to draw attention towards the subject.

 Sometimes the line may not be as obvious as a tram line or a street curb.

 Sometimes you may have to use implied lines like shadows or the rooflines of the buildings along a street to focus on the subject.